SymfonyCasts/EasyAdminBundle/sfcasts/field-stimulus.md

-# Field Stimulus
+# Custom Stimulus JavaScript Controller

-Coming soon...

-We're going to apply this controller to the row that's around our field.
-So let me make things a little bit smaller here.
+We just created a Stimulus controller. *Now* we need to *apply* this controller to the "row" that's around each field.
+Let me make things a bit smaller.
 So we're going to apply the controller to this row.
-That's around here.
-We're going to add a target to the actual text area itself and an action.
-So the end result of this is that when this controller is initialized, it's going to create a little markdown preview dev.
-And then whenever we type into the field, it's going to call render, which is going to re render the, uh, preview into the box.
-If you have any, we're not going to go too much into this.
-You have any questions about this control it's you can ask in the comments,
+The code in the controller will *watch* the textarea for changes and render a preview.

+The whole flow looks like this.
+When that row first appears on the page, the `initialize()` method will add a preview div.
+Then, whenever we type into the field, Stimulus will call `render()`... which will render the HTML preview.
+We're not going to talk more about the Stimulus code, but if you have any questions, let us know in the comments.

-But thanks to the fact that admin JS is importing bootstrap.
-That's initializing our controllers.
-This snark down controller is already available in our admin section to connect it to our field.
+Thanks to the fact that `admin.js` is importing `bootstrap.js`, which initializes all of the controllers in the `controllers/` directory, our new `snarkdown_controller` *is* already available in the admin section.
+So, we can get to work!

-We're going to say set form type options past this NRA.
-And we're going to add a couple of attributes.
-The first thing I wanna add is row_ATTR.
-This is attributes you wanna add to the form row.
-This is not an easy admin thing.
-This is just a, uh, an option inside Symfony's form system.
-Here.
-We're going to say data-controller.
-This is how you initialize a stimulus controller, and we're going to say snark down next, pass an ATTR option.
-This is going to be attributes to it or applied to the text area itself.
+On the field, call `setFormTypeOptions()` and pass this an array.
+We need to set a few attributes.
+The first is `row_attr`: the attributes that you want to add to the form "row".
+This is not an Easy Admin thing... it's a normal option inside Symfony's form system.
+Add a `data-controller` attribute set to `snarkdown`.
-We
-need to here the first one's data-snark down-target set to input that adds a target to our stimulus controller called input, that points to our text area.
-And the next one is data action set to snark down name of our controller pound sign render.
-What that's going to do is it's going to say whenever the text area changes, call the render method on our snark down controller, which is what's going to update the markdown preview.
-All right.
-So let's try it.
-I'm going to go over and refresh and actually let's do a, let's do a force refresh and Hmm.
-I don't see anything that's like in our console here.
-That looks fine.

-Let me make sure that my actually let's inspect element on this debugging time.
-Oh, there it is right there.
-You guys probably saw data. <inaudible> go SAR down.
-So if you don't type of that, my controller is never actually initialized snark down.
-<affirmative>.
-Now, when we refresh, there we go.
-A little more luck.
-You can see our
-preview down there and as I type it instantly updates to make something bold.
-Awesome though, we could probably fix the styling here a little bit.
-So fortunately, we also know how to add styles to our admin area.
-So I'll go to our admin.CSS file and I'm AOL markdown preview selector here.
-This is a class that our controller adds to the preview area.
-So we're going to take advantage of that to add a little bit of Styling to it.
-Now, if we try this much better, I love that Actually, to improve this even a little bit more, check this out in question credit control arm, I call one more method on here called set help, and just say preview, cuz the help message renders below the field.
-There he goes.
-It gives a nice little preview thing right there.
-Now one warning is that if you use stimulus every controller in your controller's directory,

-Including our snark down controller is going to be, I include it in the build app dot JS, which is the file that's on the front end.
-In other words, our frontend users right now that go on the main part of our site.
-They are now downloading our snark down controller and snark down itself.
-That's not really a problem.
-It's not a security problem.
-It's just wasteful because we are not using these on our front end.
-So the easiest way to fix this

-Is to go into our controller and add a little superpower.
-That's special to stimulus instead of Symfony, but little comment here and say stimulus, fetch colon, then inside single quotes, lazy.
-What that does is it doesn't it, it tells stimulus not to download this controller or any of the thing that it imports until an element on the page appears that matches this controller.
-So this is going to be downloaded via Ajax only when it's needed.
-So check this out.
-If I go back to my admin, I'll pull up my network tools here.
-We'll go to question.
-Now I'll make this a little bit bigger and I'll go to edit and then click on JS.
-So you can see down here, this last one here, this assets controller, snark down controller, JS.JS.
-That is actually what contains our snark down controller.
-And the key thing is here is the initiator.
+I *did* just typo that, which is going to *totally* confuse future me.

+Next pass an `attr` option: the attributes that should be added the textarea itself.
+Add one called `data-snarkdown-target` set to `input`.
+In Stimulus language, this makes the textarea a "target"... so that it's easy for us to find.
+Also add `data-action` set to `snarkdown#render`.

+This says: whenever the textarea changes, call the `render()` method on our `snarkdown` controller.

+Let's try this!
+Move over and refresh... and type a little... hmm.
+No preview.
+And no errors in the console either.
+Debugging time!
+Inspect the element.
+Bah!
+A typo on the controller name... so the controller was never initialized.

+Fix that - `snarkdown` - and now when we refresh, there it is!
+It starts with a preview... and when we type... it instantly updates to show that as bold.
+Awesome!

+Though, we could style this a bit better... and fortunately we know how to add CSS to our admin area.
+In `admin.css`, add a `.markdown-preview` selector.
+This is the class that the preview div has when we add it.
+Let's give this some margin, a border and some padding.

+And now... neato!
+And to make this *even* cooler, in `QuestionCrudController`, on the field, call `->setHelp('Preview')`.

+Help messages render below the field... so... ah.
+This gives the preview a little header.

+## Making Admin Controllers Lazy

+So with the combination of Stimulus and an `admin.js` file that imports `bootstrap.js`, we can add custom JavaScript to our admin section simply by dropping a new controller into the `controllers/` directory.

+This *does* create one small problem. *Every* file in the `controllers/` directory is *also* registered and packaged into the built `app.js` file for the frontend.
+This means that users that visit our frontend are downloading `snarkdown_controller` *and* snarkdown itself.
+That's probably not a security problem... but it *is* wasteful and will slow down the frontend experience.

+My favorite way to fix this is to go into the controller and add a superpower that's special to Stimulus inside of Symfony.
+Put a comment directly above the controller with `stimulusFetch` colon then inside single quotes `lazy`.

+What does that do?
+It tells Encore to *not* download this controller code - *or* anything it imports - until the moment that an element appears on the page that matches this controller.
+In other words, the code *won't* be downloaded immediately.
+But then, the *moment* a `data-controller="snarkdown"` element appears on the page, it'll be downloaded via Ajax and executed.
+Pretty perfect for admin stuff.

+Check it out.
+On your browser, go back to the admin section.
+Pull up your network tools and go to the Questions section.
+I'll make the tools bigger... then go edit a question.
+On the network tools filter, click "JS".

+Check out this last entry: `assets_controllers_snarkdown_controller_js.js`. *That* is the file that contains our `snarkdown_controller` code.
+And notice the "initiator" is "load_script".
+That's a Webpack function that tells me that this was downloaded *after* the page was loaded.
+Specifically, once the textarea appeared on the page.

+And if we visit any *different* page... yep!
+That file was *not* downloaded at all because there is *no* `data-controller="snarkdown"` element on the page.

-What?
-So I move that load script that tells me that the load script means that this was loaded after the page is loaded.
-Once this, uh, text area was visible, it wasn't included in the main download.
-You wouldn't see this assets controller snark down controller in the source code for our page.
-In fact, if I go to any other page, like our question list page, you can see that file's not there.
-It's not there.
-It doesn't get downloaded until stimulus sees a matching element that has that controller pretty cool.
-All right.
-Next, it's finally time to do something with our dashboard.
-Let's render a chart here and talk about what other things you can do with your main dashboard page.
-Okay.
+Next, it's finally time to do something with our dashboard!
+Let's render a chart and talk about what other things you can do with your admin section's landing page.